Investors Sell Shares of PepsiCo (PEP) on Strength (PEP)

-Traders sold shares of PepsiCo, Inc. (NASDAQ:PEP) on strength during trading on Thursday. $110.39 million flowed into the stock on the tick-up and $205.10 million flowed out of the stock on the tick-down, for a money net flow of $94.71 million out of the stock.
-Of all equities tracked, PepsiCo had the 7th highest net out-flow for the day.
-PepsiCo traded up $0.94 for the day and closed at $115.77
+Traders sold shares of PepsiCo, Inc. (NASDAQ:PEP) on strength during trading on Friday. $128.92 million flowed into the stock on the tick-up and $2,126.38 million flowed out of the stock on the tick-down, for a money net flow of $1,997.46 million out of the stock.
+Of all stocks tracked, PepsiCo had the 0th highest net out-flow for the day.
+PepsiCo traded up $0.24 for the day and closed at $116.01

-A number of equities analysts recently commented on the company.
-SunTrust Banks cut their price objective on PepsiCo to $105.00 and set a “hold” rating on the stock in a research note on Friday, April 27th.
-Zacks Investment Research raised PepsiCo from a “sell” rating to a “hold” rating in a research note on Sunday.
-BidaskClub raised PepsiCo from a “hold” rating to a “buy” rating in a research note on Tuesday, June 26th.
-ValuEngine downgraded PepsiCo from a “hold” rating to a “sell” rating in a report on Wednesday, May 2nd.
-Finally, Barclays reiterated a “hold” rating and issued a $108.00 target price on shares of PepsiCo in a report on Monday, April 30th.
+A number of brokerages recently commented on PEP.
+BidaskClub upgraded PepsiCo from a “hold” rating to a “buy” rating in a report on Wednesday.
+Zacks Investment Research upgraded PepsiCo from a “sell” rating to a “hold” rating in a report on Sunday, July 15th.
+Cfra set a $129.00 price target on PepsiCo and gave the stock a “buy” rating in a report on Tuesday, July 10th.
+Citigroup raised their target price on PepsiCo from $111.00 to $118.00 and gave the stock a “neutral” rating in a research report on Wednesday, July 11th.
+Finally, Morgan Stanley raised their target price on PepsiCo from $123.00 to $127.00 and gave the stock a “buy” rating in a research report on Wednesday, July 11th.
 One investment analyst has rated the stock with a sell rating, twelve have given a hold rating and seven have given a buy rating to the company’s stock.
-The stock currently has an average rating of “Hold” and a consensus target price of $120.41.
+PepsiCo currently has a consensus rating of “Hold” and a consensus target price of $120.41.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, September 28th.
-Shareholders of record on Friday, September 7th will be issued a $0.9275 dividend.
-The ex-dividend date of this dividend is Thursday, September 6th.
+The company also recently announced a quarterly dividend, which will be paid on Friday, September 28th.
+Shareholders of record on Friday, September 7th will be given a $0.9275 dividend.
 This represents a $3.71 dividend on an annualized basis and a yield of 3.20%.
-PepsiCo’s payout ratio is currently 70.94%.
+The ex-dividend date is Thursday, September 6th.
+PepsiCo’s dividend payout ratio is currently 70.94%.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Wagner Wealth Management LLC purchased a new position in shares of PepsiCo during the fourth quarter valued at approximately $109,000.
-Well Done LLC purchased a new position in shares of PepsiCo during the first quarter valued at approximately $125,000.
-Certified Advisory Corp purchased a new position in shares of PepsiCo during the fourth quarter valued at approximately $134,000.
-Pinnacle Wealth Planning Services Inc. purchased a new position in shares of PepsiCo during the fourth quarter valued at approximately $140,000.
-Finally, Avestar Capital LLC purchased a new position in shares of PepsiCo during the fourth quarter valued at approximately $154,000.
-Hedge funds and other institutional investors own 69.74% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in PEP.
+St. Louis Trust Co purchased a new position in shares of PepsiCo in the fourth quarter valued at $504,000.
+Lourd Capital LLC grew its position in shares of PepsiCo by 45.5% in the fourth quarter.
+Lourd Capital LLC now owns 8,287 shares of the company’s stock valued at $994,000 after purchasing an additional 2,591 shares in the last quarter.
+Courier Capital LLC grew its position in shares of PepsiCo by 0.6% in the fourth quarter.
+Courier Capital LLC now owns 72,638 shares of the company’s stock valued at $8,711,000 after purchasing an additional 430 shares in the last quarter.
+Robeco Institutional Asset Management B.V. grew its position in shares of PepsiCo by 16.7% in the fourth quarter.
+Robeco Institutional Asset Management B.V. now owns 1,989,202 shares of the company’s stock valued at $238,634,000 after purchasing an additional 284,979 shares in the last quarter.
+Finally, Bank of Stockton grew its position in shares of PepsiCo by 19.1% in the fourth quarter.
+Bank of Stockton now owns 8,726 shares of the company’s stock valued at $1,046,000 after purchasing an additional 1,400 shares in the last quarter.
+Institutional investors own 69.74% of the company’s stock.

 PepsiCo Company Profile